 As noted previously, pundits often suggest for the above reasons carrying the safe portion of your portfolio in proportion to your age.
 So, if you’re 25, then 25% should be in a safe holding.
-That being said, this doesn’t really apply if you’re looking at early retirement or even if you have a significant F U fund.
+That being said, this doesn’t really apply if you’re looking at early retirement.
 William Bernstein once said “If you have won the game, stop playing”.
 Translated for the layman: if you’re sitting on a million dollars, don’t take unnecessary risks by investing in a huge portion of stocks.
 It also doesn’t make sense to apply your age in bonds if you have a considerably low risk tolerance.
 The reality is that even holding all of your cash in bonds is superior to losing your nerve and selling all your stocks at the bottom of the market.
 Sadly, this was a common practice during the last recession.

 Still Need Stocks